techidaily/site-win11-tips/source/_posts/clearing-up-blocked-paths-in-windows-update.md

  The DNS cache uses stored information like IP addresses and DNS Records to load websites and pages faster.
 However, the DNS cache can get corrupted.

  But you can clear or flush the DNS cache to resolve security and internet connectivity issues.
-Check out[how to flush the DNS cache on Windows](https://www.makeuseof.com/flush-dns-cache-windows/) for more information on how to do this.
+Check out [how to flush the DNS cache on Windows](https://www.makeuseof.com/flush-dns-cache-windows/) for more information on how to do this.

  If the process is successful, you will get the confirmation message of the DNS Resolver Cache being successfully flushed.
 Now try running the Windows Update Troubleshooter.